 Each board of education that makes tax-sheltered annuities available to its employees is required to adopt a written plan document that describes matters relating to eligibility, benefits, limitations on contributions and the types of investments that are available.
 All plans must satisfy the "universal availability rule," meaning that all employees generally must be allowed to participate.
-Federal regulations also impose duties and responsibilities upon boards of education when providing annuities.
+Federal regulations also impose duties and responsibilities on boards of education when providing annuities.
 The Internal Revenue Service (IRS) has approved a model plan for public schools and declared that school districts adopting model plan provisions will be deemed to comply with the 403(b) plan regulations with respect to such provisions.
 The board of education may pay any or all (or none) of the costs associated with tax-sheltered annuities.
 An employee may pay for an annuity directly or by means of payroll deductions, if authorized in writing.
 The Internal Revenue Code (IRC) establishes specific limits on the amount of income that may be "sheltered" through the purchase of annuities in any one tax year.
+Any board "pickup" of the employee's share of STRS contributions will decrease the total amount of annuities that will be treated as tax-sheltered.

 School employees are entitled to participate in the Ohio Deferred Compensation Plan, which is a plan designed to conform to the requirements of IRC Section 457.
 These plans, often referred to as "457 plans," offer an additional means for public employees to obtain favorable tax treatment on their earnings for retirement purposes.
-One reason 457 plans are attractive is that the contribution limits for these plans are independent of (and thus in addition to) the contribution limits that exist for Section 403(b) annuities.
+One reason 457 plans are attractive is that the contribution limits for these plans are independent of - and thus in addition to - the contribution limits that exist for Section 403(b) annuities.